Jinsha site

 In 2007, the Jinsha Museum was constructed to display the artefacts and features found.
 This includes the gold sunbird, smiling gold mask and the kneeling stone figures.
 The gold sunbird artefact is a national symbol of China according to the State Administration of Cultural Heritage.
 Jinsha is organised into different archaeological localities such as Mei Yuan, Lan Yuan and Tiyu Gongyuan.

 After the decline of Sanxingdui, Jinsha emerged as the capital of the Shu state in the Shang or Western Zhou dynasty.
-It disappeared between 500 BCE to 200 BCE due to political revolution, earthquakes and/or flooding.
+It disappeared between 500 BCE and 200 BCE due to political revolution, earthquakes and/or flooding.

 In 2013, History Channel Asia produced a one-hour English language documentary called The Lost City at Jinsha.
 It was co-produced with China International Communication Centre (CICC).
 Dr Agnes Hsu, a Chinese American archaeologist, hosted the episode.
 The episode is part of the documentary series called 'Mysteries of China'.

 Discovery

 The site was accidentally discovered on 8 February 2001.
 When the China Real Estate Development Group was constructing the Shufeng Huayuancheng (蜀風花園城) 5 kilometers from the centre of Chengdu, a drain was discovered.
 The drain contained artefacts made of bronze, jade, stone and ivory.
 The Chengdu Municipal Institute of Cultural Relics and Archaeology immediately dispatched a team to investigate and secure the area.
 On 9 February, excavations around the initial drain began.